 If you’re planning to do our own garage sale, there is little planning that needs to be done.
 First you need to determine that you have enough possessions you want to sell.
 Once you’re set to go, pick a date and let the community know!

 It is a good idea to create signs around your neighbourhood to let the community know you’re having a garage sale.
-If you write that the proceeds will be donated to the ALS Society of Canada on your signs you may draw in more people than the average sale.
+If you write that the proceeds will be donated to the ALS Canada on your signs you may draw in more people than the average sale.
 You may also want to recruit a few volunteers who will assist you during the event with the sale of items and with explaining to the community about ALS.

 A great way to keep people engaged as they browse or when they are purchasing an item is to give them some educational and awareness material and explain to them what ALS is and how their donation is helping.
 ALS Canada is happy to provide these materials to you for distribution at your garage, in addition to other promotional items such a thank you banner and balloons.